Yellow text says

 SK Teoh JDPSN

-SK Teoh JDPSN is from Malaysia and received inka in 2015.
-In 1992, he began to practice Zen after being inspired by Zen Master Seung Sahn’s teachings in Hong Kong.
-He served in the first directors’ group at Su Bong Zen Monastery there.
-Ordaining in February 1997, he trained as a Zen monk for twenty eight years, sixteen of which was spent in Korea.
-He served in various positions at Mu Sang Sa and returned to Malaysia in 2013, founding Haeng Won Zen Centre in Penang where he is the guiding teacher.
-He continues to teach Zen in a secular capacity and pursue his interests in the climate, environment, death and dying.
+SK JDPSN is from Malaysia and received inka in 2015.
+In 1992, he began to practice Zen after encountering Zen Master Seung Sahn in Hong Kong, serving in the first directors’ group at Su Bong Zen Monastery.
+He trained as a monk for twenty eight years, sixteen of which were in Korea.
+He returned to Malaysia in 2013, founding Haeng Won Zen Centre in Penang where he is the guiding teacher.
+He returned to lay life in 2024, continues to teach Zen and pursue his interests in the climate, environment, death and dying.

 FAQs